 After assessing these characteristics that cause primate cities to arise, we make another check to determine if the primate city is present.
 Does the largest city have significant percentage of the country’s urban population?
 A reasonable threshold would be 15% of the country’s urban dwellers living in just one city and dwarfing any other city.

-So, do European countries have single cities with over 20% of the country’s urban population?
+So, do European countries have single cities with over 15% of the country’s urban population, while being much larger than the second largest city?
 Let’s take a look at the figures for metropolitan areas.

 - Athens 2.7 million of Greece’s 11 million, tripling Thessaloniki.